Albert Ernest Archer

 Albert Ernest Joseph Mark Archer (14 December 1878 – 25 May 1949) was a Canadian physician and political activist.
 He is best known for his early efforts to promote national and provincial public health care systems.
 Some have argued that he deserves as much recognition as Tommy Douglas for the establishment of medicare in Canada.

 Early life and career

-Archer was born and raised in Campbellford, 0ntari0, the son of a Methodist minister.
+Archer was born and raised in Campbellford, Ontario, the son of a Methodist minister.
 His parents were both English emigrants.
 He trained in medicine, and completed his studies at the University of Toronto.
 He moved to the Lamont region of Alberta in 1903 as a Methodist medical missionary, and worked as a pioneer doctor, often travelling by dirt roads to treat his patients.
 In 1911, he convinced the Methodist Mission to construct a fifteen-bed hospital at Lamont at a cost of $15,000.
 The hospital opened the following year, and Archer served as its superintendent until his death.

 Archer was president of the Canadian Medical Association, Alberta Branch in 1921-22, and of the Canadian Medical Association (CMA) in 1942-43.